Demographics of the United Kingdom: Before the census, 200–1800

-Census established and the demographic transition, 1800 – 2000
+Census established and the demographic transition, 1800–2000

 The first Census in 1801 revealed that the population of Great Britain was 10.5 million.
-Of this, England's population had grown to 8.3 million, Wales population rested at 0.6 million while Scotland had a population of 1.6 million.
-In Ireland, the population rested at an estimate of between 4.5 and 5.5 million inhabitants.
-Since 1801, a census has been conducted every decade, in Ireland this was conducted for the first time in 1821.
+England's population was 8.3 million, Wales' population was 0.6 million, and Scotland had a population of 1.6 million.
+In Ireland, the population was between 4.5 and 5.5 million inhabitants.
+Since 1801, a census has been conducted almost every decade.
+In Ireland, it was conducted for the first time in 1821.

-During the Industrial Revolution, the demographic transition started to occur within the United Kingdom, going from a pre-industrial society demographically to one of a industrialised society.
-By 1841 Census, the population of England and Wales rested at 15.9 million, doubling in the space of 40 years, for Ireland 8.2 million and for Scotland 2.6 million.
-This slowed rate of growth for Scotland may be attributed to higher net emigration of Scottish people out of the nation, and two typhus epidemics in 1837 and 1847.
+During the Industrial Revolution, the demographic transition started in the United Kingdom, going from a pre-industrial society demographically to an industrialised society.
+At the 1841 Census, the population of England and Wales was 15.9 million, having doubled in the space of 40 years.
+Ireland had 8.2 million and Scotland had 2.6 million.
+The slightly lower rate of growth for Scotland may be attributed to higher net emigration of Scottish people out of the nation, and two typhus epidemics in 1837 and 1847.

 Factors often associated with the beginning of the demographic transition began to change dramatically as well, which contributed to the rapid increase.
-For example, Child mortality decreased dramatically, the proportion of children born in London who died before the age of five decreased from 74.5 per thousand in 1730–1749 to 31.8 per thousand in 1810–1829.
-General mortality was thought to have declined as well, especially after 1850 as well as a increased birth rate caused the English population to sustain itself in the second phase of the transition from 1750 to 1870.
+For example, child mortality decreased dramatically: the proportion of children born in London who died before the age of five decreased from 74.5% in 1730–1749, to 31.8% in 1810–1829.
+General mortality was thought to have declined as well, especially after 1850.
+This, as well as an increased birth rate, caused the English population to sustain itself in the second phase of the transition from 1750 to 1870.

-Due to this, in the second half of the 19th century the population of England continued to grow quickly from 16.8 million in 1851 to 30.5 million in 1901.
-This rapid growth was also seen in the other constituent nations.
-In Wales, the population increased from 0.6 million in 1801 to 2 million in 1901, in Scotland, the population increased from 1.6 million to 4.5 million in 1901.
-In contrast however and due to the Great Irish Famine, which began in the 1840s, caused the deaths of 1 million Irish people, and caused well over a million to emigrate.
+In the second half of the 19th century the population of England continued to grow quickly, from 16.8 million in 1851 to 30.5 million in 1901.
+This rapid growth was seen in the other constituent nations.
+In Wales, the population increased from 0.6 million in 1801, to 2 million in 1901.
+In Scotland, the population increased from 1.6 million in 1801, to 4.5 million in 1901.
+In contrast, the Great Irish Famine, which began in the 1840s, caused the deaths of 1 million Irish people, and caused well over a million to emigrate.

 Mass emigration became entrenched as a result of the famine, and Ireland's population decreased rapidly, from 8.2 million in 1841 to 3.2 million in 1901.
-However this massive population collapse did not effect Northern Ireland to the same extent, due to being more industrialised and urbanised and while the population did decline, it had recovered itself by the beginning of the 20th century.
-This prolonged period of emigration and net population decline in Irish history was only reversed by the middle of the 20th century.
+This massive population collapse did not affect Northern Ireland to the same extent, as it was more industrialised and urbanised.
+While the Northern Ireland population declined, it recovered by the beginning of the 20th century.
+This prolonged period of emigration and net population decline in Irish history was not reversed until the middle of the 20th century.